InstaCuppa electric chopper on a kitchen counter with freshly chopped vegetables

 Does the motor overheat during heavy use?

 During normal single-item use, the motor stays cool.
-It gets slightly warm after 3-4 back-to-back chopping sessions with hard items like dry fruits.
+It gets slightly warm after 3-4 back-to-back chopping sessions.
+This happens with hard items like dry fruits.
 It cools down within 30 seconds.
 I did not experience overheating in 30 days.

 Try It Yourself — Risk Free